neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 ## It works!

-Here’s [an example](#spikingheid) using the [spiking Heidelberg digits (SHD) dataset](https://zenkelab.org/resources/spiking-heidelberg-datasets-shd/).
+Here's [an example](#spikingheid) using the [spiking Heidelberg digits (SHD) dataset](https://zenkelab.org/resources/spiking-heidelberg-datasets-shd/).
 This is a database constructed by having several different speakers read the digits 0 through 9 in English and German, taking those sound waves and feeding them into a fairly detailed model of how the early auditory system processes sounds to produce spike raster plots like these.
 On each figure, the y axis is the neuron index, with the bottom rows corresponding to low sound frequencies, and the upper rows high frequencies.
 The x-axis is time.
-If you’ve seen spectrograms of sound before, this should look somewhat familiar because at a very rough level, that’s what the early part of the auditory system is doing.
+If you've seen spectrograms of sound before, this should look somewhat familiar because at a very rough level, that's what the early part of the auditory system is doing.

 ```{figure} figures/heid.png
 :label: spikingheid